 IAIA is a drug- and alcohol-free campus.
 IAIA holds a two-strike policy in respect to drug and alcohol abuse.
+See Student Handbook for details regarding consequences, which may include behavioral probation.
+Repeated or severe violations may result in total program suspension.

 Individuals in possession of or using drugs or alcohol on campus will be in violation of the two-strike policy.
-IAIA will take disciplinary action against students, faculty, or staff who use, distribute or possess illicit drugs or alcohol on campus or during any studentsponsored activities (on or off campus) or who violate state, federal, or IAIA alcohol and substance abuse laws and regulations.
+IAIA will take disciplinary action against students, faculty, or staff who use, distribute or possess illicit drugs or alcohol on campus or during any student sponsored activities (on or off campus) or who violate state, federal, or IAIA alcohol and substance abuse laws and regulations.